anakic/Packer/README.md

 ## Editing the source code of a model

-VSCode seems to a very good choice for this.
+VSCode seems to be a very good choice for this.
 It's free, it's fast, it's feature rich, it has GIT integration and it has extensions for editing `M` and `DAX` code.

 ![VSCode](https://user-images.githubusercontent.com/9460757/150334827-dcf6bc6e-be99-41ee-b78d-775e4a8eeed1.png)